yosefyan/myPortfolio/README.md

 - JavaScript
 - Tailwind

 ## Usage

+### Online Viewing
-In order running the project, you can simply click the [Portfolio Link](yosefyan.github.io/myPortfolio)
+To run the project online, simply click the [Portfolio Link](https://yosefyan.github.io/myPortfolio).

+### Local Installation
 If you prefer to run it locally, follow these steps:

-1 Clone this repository to your local machine.
+1. Clone this repository to your local machine.
+    ```bash
     git clone https://github.com/yosefyan/myPortfolio.git

-2 Open the following

-    index.html
+    ```

-file in your web browser.
+2. Open the `index.html` file in your web browser.

+Feel free to explore, and don't hesitate to reach out if you have any questions or feedback.

 ## Information